coff33ninja/linkwarden_enhancer/linkwarden_enhancer/docs/ai.md

 # AI Module

 The `ai` module contains all the artificial intelligence and machine learning components of the Linkwarden Enhancer.
-This module is responsible for tasks suchs as content analysis, similarity detection, tag prediction, and clustering.
+This module is responsible for tasks **such** as content analysis, similarity detection, tag prediction, and clustering.

 ## Modules